 Big Blue Tree Collards are a 2020 introduction and extremely limited perennial tree collard.
 It is a naturally occurring garden hybrid from the Berkeley Farm that appears to be a cross between the Merritt Tree Collard, Dino Tree Collard, and maybe even Purple Tree Collard.
 Big Blue gets between 3 and 8 feet in height, and appears to naturally branch into a mid-sized shrub form.
 Within the first year or two, wide stalks 1-2 inches in diameter can form.
 Once the tree collard reaches 2-3 feet in height, it would be best tied to a sturdy stake as it can be top heavy in storms and high winds.
 Leaves can get up to 1 1/2 feet long and are a stunning blue-green color with a hint of pink/purple in the stems.
 They are somewhat crinkly like Dinosaur Kale, but much wider and less linear.

 All of our cuttings are tip cuttings from young, healthy growth on our mother plants which are grown in fertile, compost rich soil.
 We never use pesticides, herbicides, or synthetic fertilizers in our garden.
 Cuttings are wrapped in damp paper and a small plastic bag so that they will remain moist during transit.
-Starting a new tree collard plant can be easy but it takes a moment of daily attention until the plants have rooted.
+Starting a new tree collard plant can be relatively easy but it takes a moment of DAILY attention until the plants have rooted.
+They are usually sold in bundles of 3 or 4 cuttings because often not all cuttings will make it.
+Some customers are unable to successfully root any of them.
+For this reason, we do NOT recommend that beginner gardeners buy cuttings because it may be easier to start with a rooted plant.
 If you want to skip the step of rooting cuttings, you can buy plants that are already rooted.

 Detailed instructions for growing your tree collards will be included with your order.
 You can also find our videos on Youtube at Project Tree Collard.
 Most of our customers have had great success with rooting cuttings.
 However, we cannot guarantee your success.
 They come in bundles of 3 because they sometimes don’t all root.